Share this publication

 Accommodation for West Indian Day Parade

-New York is filled with lots of accommodation options that cater for everyone’s tastes and budge.
+New York is filled with lots of accommodation options that cater for everyone’s tastes and budget.
 If you want to stay closer to the parade then your best bet is to book accommodation in Brooklyn.
 But New York has a well-connected subway system so it is easy to get around the city.

 Check out some accommodation deals here.